 The Constellations Project

-The Constellations Project honors the lives of LGBTQIA2S Elders through painted portraits and storytelling using audio recordings.
-The elders engage in a four-week oral history recording and portrait painting capturing their life reflections.
-After the four weeks, Queer youth are presented with the documented stories of the elders and create an artwork based on an element from the story that brings them hope for their own future.
+The Constellations Project honors the lives of LGBTQIA2S older adults through painted portraits and storytelling using audio recordings.
+The older adults engage in a four-week oral history recording and portrait painting capturing their life reflections.
+Queer youth and young adults are then are presented with the documented stories of the older adults and create an artwork based on parts of the stories that brings them hope for their own future.
 The project creates an entrance point for dialogue on intergenerational community and care.
 The portraits, youth artworks, and audio are exhibited together periodically celebrating both generations and allowing opportunities for connection.

-This project is made possible through the support of the Side Street Projects artist residency program and the 2024-25 SAGE Equity Innovation Lab micro grant program
+This project has been made possible through the support of the Side Street Projects artist residency program and the 2024-25 SAGE Equity Innovation Lab micro grant program.

 Press